Last update: 2020-04-07

 Here we see a picture of Israel being restored being quoted from Isaiah 54:

-But with everlasting kindness I will have mercy on you,”
+but with everlasting love I will have compassion on you,

-9 “For this is like the waters of Noah to Me;
+9 This is like the days of Noah to me:

 Things to notice here: 1 God will keep this covenant of peace with them no matter what.
 2 God keeping this covenant is based on mercy not on anything that they did 3 It is a promise like God made not to destroy the earth with water any longer so it was certainly not based on anything humanity did.
 When God made that promise there was no time for humanity to do anything after the flood to prove that it wouldn’t be corrupted again.